SanderKnape/blog/content/post/installing-private-git-repositories-npm-install-docker.md

 RUN ssh-agent sh -c 'echo $SSH_KEY | base64 -d | ssh-add - ; npm install'
 ```

-With `ARG SSH_KEY` we tell the builder that an environment variable will be passed to the `docker build` command that must only be available during build time.
-The other lines are all exactly the same, except for the last line where we use the `SSH_KEY` variable that we pass.
+With `ARG SSH_KEY`, we tell the builder that an environment variable will be passed to the `docker build` command that must only be available during build time.
+The other lines are all the same, except for the last line where we use the `SSH_KEY` variable that we pass.
 We create a subshell where we first pass the `SSH_KEY` to `ssh-add` (we will actually pass a base64-encoded string to the Docker builder, so we decode it first).
 We do this using `standard input`, which means that we do not need to persist this key to disk, and the key is only kept in memory.
 This way, again the key will not leak to one of your cached Docker layers.

-We now run `docker build` a little different.
+We now run `docker build` a little differently.
 First, create a base64-encoded version of your key as follows:

 ```bash
 key=$(cat ~/.ssh/github | base64)